Arrest in Frenchville newborn’s death brings closure to couple who found her 36 years ago

 Arrest made in 36-year-old cold case death of newborn abandoned at Frenchville gravel pit

-Lee Ann Daigle has been charged with the murder of an infant whose body was found in subzero temperatures in a Frenchville gravel pit in 1985.
+Lee Ann Daigle has been charged with the murder of an infant whose body was found in subzero temperatures in 1985.

 DNA testing has determined that Daigle was the mother of the child that froze to death soon after she was born and abandoned in a gravel pit on a night when the temperature dipped to 30-degrees below zero.
 Daigle was 21 years old at the time.